-Insulins Example medications Day prior to admission Patient for am surgery Patient for pm surgery Short acting insulin Short acting insulin with meals (two to four doses a day) Actrapid Apidra® Fiasp® Humalog® Humulin S® Hypurin® Porcine Neutral Insuman Rapid® Lyumjev® NovoRapid® No dose adjustment necessary Omit morning dose if no breakfast is eaten Blood glucose to be checked on admission Omit lunchtime dose if not eating and drinking normally Resume normal insulin with evening meal if eating a normal meal.
-If eating a half/ small meal give half usual dose.
-If not eating give basal only component of the usual mixed insulin Take your usual morning insulin dose with your breakfast Omit lunchtime dose if not eating Blood glucose to be checked on admission Resume normal insulin with evening meal if eating a normal meal.
+Insulins Example medications Day prior to admission Patient for am surgery Patient for pm surgery Short acting insulin Short acting insulin with meals (two to four doses a day) Actrapid Apidra® Fiasp® Humalog® Humulin S® Hypurin® Porcine Neutral Insuman Rapid® Lyumjev® NovoRapid® Trurapi® No dose adjustment necessary Omit morning dose if no breakfast is eaten Blood glucose to be checked on admission Omit lunchtime dose if not eating and drinking normally Resume normal insulin with evening meal if eating a normal meal.
 If eating a half/small meal give half usual dose.
-If not eating give basal only component of the usual mixed insulin Resume taking usual insulin the morning after surgery (procedure).
-Variable rate intravenous insulin infusions Dose of long-acting insulin should be 80% Short acting, Intermediate and Pre-mixed of 0.2 units per kilogram A return to the person's usual diabetes may need to be made to insulin dose(s) as nsulin should be 80' diate and Pre-mixed am n's usual diabetes ma e to insulin dose(s) a d by a long-acting basal insulin at a dose ating and drinking normally.
-Adjustments stoperative period - blood glucose levels
+If not eating give basal only component of the usual mixed insulin However, blood glucose levels may be h Take your usual morning insulin dose with your breakfast Omit lunchtime dose if not eating Blood glucose to be checked on admission Resume normal insulin with evening meal if eating a normal meal.
+If eating a half/small meal give half usual dose.
+If not eating give basal only component of the usual mixed insulin Variable rate intravenous insulin infusions Dose of long-acting insulin should be 80% Short acting, Intermediate and Pre-mixed Insulins should be discontinued and replaced by a long-acting basal insulin at a dose of 0.2 units per kilogram A return to the person's usual diabetes management should be made once they are eating and drinking normally.
+Adjustments may need to be made to insulin dose(s) as insulin requirements may change in the postoperative period - blood glucose levels should be monitored and advice sought from the specialist diabetes team if necessary